About PEP

 We seek to create a cohesive peer education experience for Virginia Tech students and professionals, and to be globally recognized for peer education best practices.

-History of Peer Education Programs
+History of PEP

 The Peer Advising Collaborative was originally tasked in Spring 2023 to shape a seamless systemic approach to peer advising that would incorporate student success, advance career preparedness, and support experiential learning (see executive summary report).
 A selected group of representatives from Academic Affairs and Student Affairs convened to reflect on and discuss existing peer education structures at Virginia Tech and propose future solutions to support these initiatives.